hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/online-boutique-payment.png)

-You can then place order to complete your shopping.
+You can then place an order to complete your shopping.

 ![](/img/online-boutique-order.png)

 ## Next Steps

-This blog post described the process of deploying the *Online Boutique* application as a hybrid app across both public EKS cluster in AWS and private Kubernetes cluster in HPE GreenLake for Private Cloud Enterprise environment.
+This blog post described the process of deploying the *Online Boutique* application as a hybrid app across both a public EKS cluster in AWS and a private Kubernetes cluster in HPE GreenLake for Private Cloud Enterprise environment.

 Running applications and services in this hybrid cloud environment is becoming increasingly popular as more businesses and enterprises shift toward cloud-based computing.
-This model can amplify the benefits of both private and public clouds and allows for more seamless integration across technological barriers.
+This model can amplify the benefits of both private and public clouds and allows for more seamless integration across technical barriers.

-In [my next blog post of the series](https://developer.hpe.com/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh/), I will show you how to install and set up the Apache SkyWalking application performance monitoring tool to monitor the deployed application in such hybrid cloud environment.
+In [my next blog post of the series](https://developer.hpe.com/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh/), I will show you how to install and set up the Apache SkyWalking application performance monitoring tool to monitor the deployed application in such a hybrid cloud environment as this.
 It helps to reduce management complexity and deliver operational insights for more informed business practices, and protect your most valuable user data.